lander2k2/environ-initializer/README.md

 ## Build Instructions

-First, modify `build.env` with your desired container repo and tag.
+Set environment variables `IMAGE_REPO` and `IMAGE_TAG`.

 Build go binary: `$ make build-go`

-Build container image: `$ make build-container`
+Build container image: `$ make build-image`

-Build go binary, container image and push to container registry: `$ make all`
+Build go binary, container image and push to container registry: `$ make release`

+## Run Tests

+In addiont to the env vars needed for builds, set the `KUBECONFIG` environment variable for a cluster in which you can test.

+Tests will use the image tag `test` instead of `$IMAGE_TAG`.

+Build test image, push to registry and test: `$ make test`

+If you want to re-test an image that has already been pushed: `$ make e2e-test`